-We are fortunate that our trainers include some of the most distinguished and nationally renowned medico-legal experts in the country.
+We are fortunate that our trainers include some of the country's most distinguished and nationally renowned medico-legal experts.
 They are dealing with cases daily, so they understand the issues that our delegates are facing.

 It makes me proud to have such an outstanding group of professionals delivering training, giving insights and sharing their knowledge.